Interfaith Worship Doubles in a Decade

 The new Faith Communities Today survey found that 14 percent of U.S. congregations were involved in interfaith worship efforts in 2010, compared with 7 percent in 2000.
 About 20 percent, or a fifth of U.S. congregations, were involved in interfaith community service, such as emergency disaster relief.
 Released on the 10th anniversary of the terrorist attacks of 2001, the survey provides a snapshot of the country’s evolving recognition of its religious diversity, particularly its engagement with Islam.

-“In the grand scheme of things there’s still a long way to go in terms of interfaith worship,” said David A. Roozen, director of the Cooperative Congregational Studies Partnership, which undertook the survey, and a professor of religion and society at Hartford Seminary.
+“In the grand scheme of things there’s still a long way to go in terms of interfaith worship,” said David A. Roozen, director of the Cooperative Congregational Studies Partnership, which undertook the survey, and a professor of religion and society at Hartford International University.
 “But certainly it’s a major step up.”

 The 2010 survey, which included questionnaires returned by 11,077 randomly sampled congregations, did not distinguish among various types of interfaith worship, whether between Christians and Muslims or Christians and Jews, or Jews and Muslims.
 The 2000 survey included 14,301 congregations, for a total of 25,378 U.S. congregations of all faith traditions in both surveys.